About this project

 - Submitted “Improving Participation of Newcomers in Civic Engagement” as a strategic recommendation in the Settlement Sector Study to the Standing Committee on Citizenship and Immigration in Ottawa

-- Initiated surveys and focus groups to help identify interest and barriers to social and civic engagement for newcomers and immigrants (Report coming soon!)
+- Initiated surveys and focus groups to help identify interest and barriers to social and civic engagement for newcomers and immigrants – This initiative was funded by the City of Vancouver (Report coming soon!)

 - Participated in “Trampoline: Ideas into Action!”, a program from Simon Fraser University’s social innovation hub, Radius, through their Refugee Livelihoods Lab.
 Through this program, human-centred design methods were used to ideate MOSAIC’s Social and Civic Engagement project (click here for more information).